kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - If `PodSecurityContext.WindowsSecurityContextOptions.HostProcess = true` is set to true then no container in the pod sets `Container.SecurityContext.WindowsSecurityContextOptions.HostProcess = false`
 - If `PodSecurityContext.WindowsSecurityContextOptions.HostProcess` is not set then all containers in a pod must set `Container.SecurityContext.WindowsSecurityContextOptions.HostProcess = true`
 - If `PodSecurityContext.WindowsSecurityContextOptions.HostProcess = false` no containers may set `Container.SecurityContext.WindowsSecurityContextOptions.HostProcess = true`
-- `hostNetwork = true` if the pods containers hostProcess containers
+- `hostNetwork = true` must be set explicits if the pods contains hostProcess containers (this value will not be inferred and/or defaulted)

 ##### Alternatives